I'm Poppy

-I'm Poppy is a surreal comedy pilot starring American singer and YouTube personality Poppy.
+I'm Poppy is a surreal comedy pilot starring American singer Poppy.
 It premiered at the Sundance Film Festival on January 23, 2018, and is available exclusively on YouTube Premium.
 At the time, the producer expected further episodes.
+Originally planned as web-series, the idea was eventually scrapped.

 Premise

 The official Sundance Institute synopsis for the first episode states, "Join internet sensation Poppy as she enters the real world for the very first time and quickly realizes that fame and fortune come at a price, with secret societies, dangerous fanatics, and a very envious mannequin named Charlotte."